romeerez/orchid-orm/docs/src/guide/json.md

 Optionally takes `vars` and `silent` parameters, see [Postgres docs](https://www.postgresql.org/docs/current/functions-json.html) for details.

+The `type` option sets the output type when selecting a value, also it makes specific operators available in `where`, so that you can apply `contains` if the type is text, and `gt` if the type is numeric.

 ```ts
 // query a single value from a JSON data,
 // because of the provided type, string JSON value will be parsed to a Date object.